The universal category $\mathcal{O}$ and the Gelfand-Graev action: Introduction

 \subsubsection{Non-Semisimple Variants of $\mathcal{O}$}

-To motivate our definition for our variants of the BGG category $\mathcal{O}$, we first recall the Beilinson-Bernstein localization theorem \cite{BB}, which states that the global sections functor induces a $t$-exact equivalence of the category of $\D$-modules on the flag variety with the category of modules for $U\LG \otimes_{Z\LG}k$, and a $t$-exact equivalence of $B$-monodromic $\D$-modules with the category of $U\LG$-modules of generalized central character zero.
+To motivate our definition for our variants of the BGG category $\mathcal{O}$, we first recall the Beilinson-Bernstein localization theorem \cite[Th\'eor\`eme Principal]{BB}, which states that the global sections functor induces a $t$-exact equivalence of the category of $\D$-modules on the flag variety with the category of modules for $U\LG \otimes_{Z\LG}k$, and a $t$-exact equivalence of $B$-monodromic $\D$-modules (in the sense of \cref{Monodromic Objects Definition}) with the category of $U\LG$-modules of generalized central character zero.

 Now, since the $N$-equivariant $\D$-modules on $B\backslash G$ are equivalently the $B$-monodromic $\D$-modules on $B\backslash G$, from \labelcref{Monodromic Beilinson-Bernstein Localization at Zero} one can deduce a $t$-exact equivalence of categories which, at the abelian categorical level, identifies the category of compact $N$-equivariant $\D$-modules on the flag variety with the BGG category $\mathcal{O}_0$.